Financial Help for Disabled Persons

 The Department of Veterans Affairs offers programs and benefits specifically for disabled veterans, including:

-- Automobile Allowance — Help to adapt cars to meet the needs of the disability.
+- Automobile Allowance — Help adapting cars to meet the needs of the disability.

-- Clothing Allowance — An annual stiped for those who have unique clothing needs.
+- Clothing Allowance — Annual stiped for those who have unique clothing needs.

 - Veterans Insurance — Life insurance for those given a VA rating for a service-connected disability in the last two years.
 Totally disabled vets are eligible for free premiums and can buy additional insurance.

-- Mortgage Life insurance — Protects disabled vets who have been approved for a VA Specially Adapted Housing (SAH) Grant
+- Mortgage Life Insurance — Protects disabled veterans who have been approved for a VA Specially Adapted Housing (SAH) Grant

-- Job Training — Provides training to help gain employment.
+- Job Training —Training to help gain employment.

-- Dependents’ Educational Assistant — Helps survivors’ dependents obtain a degree or pursue training.
+- Dependents’ Educational Assistant — Helps survivors’ dependents earn a degree or receive training.